-Log in to the Partner Portal.
+- 1. Log in to the Partner Portal.
 If you do not have a log in, follow steps A and B above to register.
-Click the "Order Now" button in the Surveys\ section

-\The survey order form includes the following surveys: Adult Fruit and Vegetable Questionnaire (pre and post), Youth Fruit and Vegetable Questionnaire (pre and post), Adult Physical Activity Screener (pre and post), Youth Physical Activity Screener (pre and post), That's Me: My Choices survey, Parent Survey, and the PE Teacher Log.

-- 2. Click on a survey to view its details and specify the type and order quantity. - a.
-If there is a survey type selection, specify the type (e.g., pre-survey or post-survey). - Specify the number of sets to order (make sure to pay attention to the number of surveys per set in the description in determining the number of sets needed). - c. c.
+Click the "Order Now" button in the Surveys section - The survey order form includes the following surveys: Adult Food Questionnaire (pre and post) Adult Fruit and Vegetable Questionnaire (pre- and post-), Youth Fruit and Vegetable Questionnaire (pre- and post-), Adult Physical Activity Screener (pre- and post-), Youth Physical Activity Screener (pre- and post-), That's Me: My Choices survey, Parent Survey, and the PE Teacher Log. - 2.
+Click on a survey to view its details and specify the type and order quantity. - a.
+If there is a survey type selection, specify the type (e.g., pre-survey or post-survey). - b.
+Specify the number of sets to order (make sure to pay attention to the number of surveys per set in the description in determining the number of sets needed). - c. c.
 Click "Add to cart" to add the item to your order. - 3.
-A message will appear letting you know the item has been added to your cart. - To order additional surveys, click the "Return to Surveys" link which will return you to the survey page. - 5.
-To view your cart, click the "View Cart" link at the top of the page. - You can make any quantity adjustments on the Cart screen.
+A message will appear letting you know the item has been added to your cart. - 4.
+To order additional surveys, click the "Return to Surveys" link which will return you to the survey page. - 5.
+To view your cart, click the "View Cart" link at the top of the page. - 6.
+You can make any quantity adjustments on the Cart screen.
 If you are ready to proceed, click the "Proceed to Checkout" button. - 7.
 The Checkout screen will appear.
 Complete the billing details and shipping information.
-If your organization requires a purchase order, enter the purchase order number and upload the file using the provided directions. - 8.
-Click the "Place Order" button to place your order. - Once an order is placed, it will be routed to your MFF Project Manager for review and approval.
+If your organization requires a purchase order, enter the purchase order number and upload the file using the provided directions.

+- 8. Click the "Place Order" button to place your order. - 9.
+Once an order is placed, it will be routed to your MFF Project Manager for review and approval.
 Please allow 5-7 days for the approval process. - 10.
 An invoice will be generated and sent when an order is shipped.